-Does this mean that we can’t buy nice face wash?
-No. Does it mean that we can’t pursue a dream or start a business?
-Not at all.
-Does it mean that we should hide our pretty things and pretend like they don’t excite us?
-I don’t think so.
-Does it mean we can’t step into a calling because of how it might be perceived?
-Absolutely not.
-And for heavens sake, please don’t hide the pictures of your beautiful children.
-Some of these things just make the world more comfortable.
-And that is okay!
-Others of these things could be our God-ordained calling.
-If so, we have a duty to step into them with obedience!
-All of these things are gifts that can point us back to our Creator and be used for His good purposes.
-And so we can and always should be thankful, celebrating with one another as they come.
+This doesn’t mean we can’t buy nice face wash, and it certainly doesn’t mean we can’t pursue a dream or start a business.
+I don’t think it means we should hide our pretty things and pretend like they don’t excite us either.
+Let’s not let this prevent us from stepping into a calling because of how it might be perceived, and, for heavens sake, please don’t hide the pictures of your beautiful children.
+Some of these things just make the world more comfortable, and that is okay!
+Others of these things could be our God-ordained calling; if so, we have a duty to step into them with obedience.
+All of these things are gifts that can point back to our Creator and be used for His good purposes; so we can, and always should be, thankful, celebrating with one another as these blessings come.

-Instead, let us be a generation of people that seek God first.
-Our motivation being love.
-Our intentions being pure.
-Our celebration of what God is doing being genuine.
-Let our desire be first and only for Him and the things He treasures most.
-Love for God and for other people.
+Instead, let us be a generation of people that seek God first, our motivation being love, our intentions being pure, and our celebration of what God is doing being genuine.
+Let our desire be first and only for Him and the things He treasures most; love for God and for other people.

 THAT is the kind of #blessed life I want.
 It costs something, most of all my pride, selfishness, and propensity to compare.
-But my new prayer for today is that I seek Him first so that when others see my blessings they see Jesus before they see me.
+But my new prayer for today is that I seek Him first, so that when other people look at my life, they see Jesus before they see me.

 Will you chase after this #blessed life with me?